OfficeDev/Office-Add-in-samples/Samples/outlook-set-signature/README.md

 The quickest way to run the sample is to use GitHub as the web host.
 However you can't debug or change the source code.
 The add-in web files are served from this repo on GitHub.

 1. Download the **manifest.xml** file from this sample to a folder on your computer.
-1. Sideload the add-in manifest in Outlook on the web, on Windows, or on Mac by following the instructions in the article [Sideload Outlook add-ins for testing](https://learn.microsoft.com/office/dev/add-ins/outlook/sideload-outlook-add-ins-for-testing).
+1. Sideload the add-in manifest in Outlook on the web, on Windows (new or classic), or on Mac by following the instructions in the article [Sideload Outlook add-ins for testing](https://learn.microsoft.com/office/dev/add-ins/outlook/sideload-outlook-add-ins-for-testing).

 ### Run the sample on localhost with the unified Microsoft 365 manifest